AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 {sample}CS\_Legend\_Basic\_04{sample}

 The other two parameters change the behavior of the legend when there are too many items (and they do not fit its [size](#size)).

-If the layout is set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a [paginator](Advanced_Settings#paginator) appears, allowing you to flip through them.

-If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes a smaller place.
+If the layout is `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a [paginator](Advanced_Settings#paginator) appears, allowing you to flip through them.
+With `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes a smaller place.

 **Note:** You can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.